 Partner: Cambodian Women's Crisis Center

 Supported by: The Material World Charitable Foundation • Weyerhaeuser Family Foundation • Angus Lawson Memorial Trust • Buddhist Global Relief • Lotus Outreach Society Canada • Lotus Outreach United Kingdom • Lotus Outreach Australia

 Provides GATE graduates with scholarship support so they can continue their studies at the tertiary level.

 In 2010, Lotus Outreach International celebrated our first graduating class from the Girls’ Access to Education (GATE) program.
 Of our 62 graduates from GATE in Banteay Meanchey, an astonishing 70% of them were accepted into tertiary education programs, primarily at the university level.
 This unprecedented and groundbreaking outcome led to the establishment of CATALYST – the GATE Women and Youth Scholarship Fund.
 The CATALYST program carries on the fledgling tradition of GATE in order to see through our long-term investment and help rebuild the intellectual class that was completely decimated by the Khmer Rouge only a short generation ago.

 It is a tragedy that less than 2% of women in Cambodia possess education beyond high school, and Lotus Outreach is deeply committed to reversing that statistic.

-Since 2010, six groups of GATE graduates have joined the GATEways program.
-In 2013, we celebrated the first class of GATEways college graduates.
+Since 2010, six groups of GATE graduates have joined the CATALYST program.
+In 2013, we celebrated the first class of CATALYST college graduates.
 For the past three years we have watched over 200 young women finish their tertiary studies.
 Nearly all of the graduates find employment in areas related to their degree.

 A full scholarship (covering tuition, food, residence, utilities, additional class fees, and daily allowance) costs approximately $1,200 per girl, per year.